Circles - GRE Math

-In this lesson, we will learn how to find the circumference of a circle, arc length, area of a circle, area of sector, tangent of a circle, inscribed and crcumscribed polygons.
+In these lessons, we will learn how to find the circumference of a circle, arc length, area of a circle, area of sector, tangent of a circle, inscribed and crcumscribed polygons.

 Circles: Radius, Diameter and Circumference

-called congruent circles.
-Two or more circles with the same center are called concentric circles.
+.
+Two or more circles with the same center are called concentric circles

 This video will help you understand the relationship between the radius diameter and circumference of a circle.